 9 of Wands - Represents long-term projects.
 If the Card is reversed, it means that the mind is calm and works clearly.

 9 of Cups - It implies joy in solitude.
 The person enjoys their privacy with pleasure.
 As for relationships, it reveals stability.
 If the Card is reversed, it predicts a deep and painful wound on a sentimental level.
 The person feels lonely and cannot find serenity because of it.

 9 of Swords - Predicts a long and lonely fight.
 If the Card is reversed, it indicates depression and breakups, both difficult to overcome.

 9 of Pentacles - Indicates scarce financial resources but still sufficient to meet daily expenses.
 If the Card is reversed, it suggests financial difficulties for a long period of time.

 The Ten - Integrity, Endings and Beginnings, New Destinations, Personal Fulfillment

 On the Tree of Life, the number 10 corresponds to Malchut: the kingdom.
-This is the place where Yesod transmits the purified emanations to express them.
+This is the place where Yesod transmits purified emanations to express them.
 It is the closest sefirah in the material world.
 The number 10 represents the earth and the soul of the earth.
-It is the end of the trip, which begins the path of evolution, the development and the changes .
-It corresponds to the energy of the planet Pluto and the Major Arcana The Wheel of Fortune.
+It is the end of the trip, which begins the path of evolution, development, andchanges.
+It corresponds to the energy of the planet Pluto and the Major Arcana, The Wheel of Fortune.

-- 10 of Swords - Envision struggles and confrontations, but also victory.
-If the card is reversed, it indicates depression, loss or defeat.
+Ten of Swords - Envision struggles and confrontations, but also a victory.
+If the Card is reversed, it indicates depression, loss, or defeat.

 Tarot Deck Figures - Meaning and Personality